apache/flink-web/_posts/2021-11-03-flink-backward.md

 # Some noteworthy items

-The first iteration for the buffer debloat feature was done in a Hackathon. :nerd_face:
+The first iteration for the buffer debloat feature was done in a Hackathon.

 Our [Apache Flink 1.14 Release wiki page](https://cwiki.apache.org/confluence/display/FLINK/1.14+Release) has 167 historic versions.
 For comparison, [FlIP 147](https://cwiki.apache.org/confluence/display/FLINK/FLIP-147%3A+Support+Checkpoints+After+Tasks+Finished) (one of the most active FLIPs) has just 76.